cpu0x00/facial_recognition/README.md

 # facial recognition

-facial recognition is a really simple project to add an additional layer of security to linux machine
+facial recognition is a really simple project to add an additional layer of security to linux machines

 facial recognition is made using the facial_recognition library https://github.com/ageitgey/face_recognition